-Myelomeningocele (MMC) is the most common and most serious congenital anomaly of the human nervous system that is compatible with long term survival.1-5 It arises from an error in neural development early in embryonic life and results in a variety of structural abnormalities and associated functional neurologic deficits.
-In open MMC the caudal spinal cord is open and exposed and distal neurologic function is lost.
-As such, neurologic issues last the lifespan of the individual and are central to virtually all clinical problems.2-4 Other variant forms of dysraphism are less severe and result in skin-covered anomalies that are collectively referred as occult spinal dysraphism.
-Spina Bifida properly refers to the full spectrum of dysraphic conditions but by convention has evolved to refer primarily to open MMC.
+Myelomeningocele (MMC) is the most common and most serious congenital anomaly of the human nervous system that is compatible with long-term survival.
+1-5 It arises from an error in neural development early in embryonic life and results in a variety of structural abnormalities and associated functional neurologic deficits.
+In open MMC, the caudal spinal cord is open and exposed and distal neurologic function is often lost.
+As such, neurologic issues last the lifespan of the individual and are central to virtually all clinical problems.
+2-4 Other variant forms of dysraphism are frequently less severe, due to the absence of associated brain anomalies, and result in skin-covered anomalies that are collectively referred to as occult spinal dysraphism.
+5 Spina Bifida properly refers to the full spectrum of dysraphic conditions, but by convention has evolved to refer primarily to open MMC.

-The publication of the Management of Myelomeningocele study (MOMs) trial galvanized the clinical landscape of neurosurgical care in MMC and cast prenatal neurosurgical issues to the forefront.
-This prospective, randomized, multi-center trial demonstrated improved outcomes in multiple neurological domains associated with prenatal closure including:
+The publication of the Management of Myelomeningocele study (MOMs) trial galvanized the clinical landscape of neurosurgical care in MMC and cast prenatal neurosurgical issues to the forefront.6 This prospective, randomized, multi-center trial demonstrated improved outcomes in multiple neurological domains associated with prenatal closure including ^{6,7}:

-- 1) A pronounced reduction (82% compared to 40%) in the need for ventricular shunts. - 2) A reduction in both radiographic and symptomatic Chiari II malformations (C2M). - 3) Improved lower extremity motor function scores that exceeded those predicted from the anatomical lesion level (on average by a single level). - 4) A significant improvement in the composite score of neurodevelopmental outcomes.
-This was a secondary outcome measure and was a composite score for which the primary scores did not show significant improvement.
+- 1. A pronounced reduction (82% compared to 40%) in the need for ventricular shunts. - 2.
+A reduction in the radiographic indicators of the Chiari II malformation (C2M). - 3.
+Improved lower extremity motor function scores that exceeded those predicted from the anatomical lesion level (> 2 levels better than expected). - 4.
+A significant improvement in the composite score of neurodevelopmental outcomes.8 This was a secondary outcome measure and was a composite score for which the primary scores did not show significant improvement.

-These improvements in fetal/infantile outcomes were offset by higher maternal morbidity, a higher incidence of premature delivery and increased risk for invasive care and obstetrical complications in subsequent pregnancies.6-10 Subsequent research by the MOMs centers has centered on refinement of surgical technique and protocols to reduce and minimize these complications.11-15 These efforts have been fruitful and recent outcome studies suggest reductions in prematurity and maternal morbidity.13-15 There has been an associated increase in the number of centers offering Intra-Uterine Myelomeningocele Closure (IUMC).
+These improvements in fetal/infantile outcomes were offset by higher maternal morbidity, a higher incidence of premature delivery and increased risk for invasive care and obstetrical complications in subsequent pregnancies.^{7-12} Subsequent research has focused on refinement of surgical technique and protocols to reduce and minimize these complications.^{2,9,13-16} There has been an associated increase in the number of centers offering Intrauterine Myelomeningocele Closure (IUMC), with a trend toward a fetoscopic approach.^{9,14,15} This less invasive uterine surgical procedure has been shown to allow mothers to deliver vaginally after the in-utero procedure and in subsequent pregnancies.
+The rate of premature rupture of membranes and preterm birth, however, has not improved with this less invasive procedure.
 However, there remain issues and challenges that: